Adult Learning in a Pandemic

 Many adults took the opportunity during the first lockdown to engage in some form of distance learning.
 This was mainly as a result of having more time on their hands.
 Distance learning is also very flexible in comparison with regular learning.
 You are able to complete the course at a time and pace that suits you.
-No need to to travel miles each day.
+No need to travel miles each day.

-A survey that was carried out by FE Week around lockdown learning showed that young adults, full-time workers and those who stayed in further education until an older age were those which were more likely to be learning.
+A survey that was carried out by FE Week around lockdown learning showed that young adults, full-time workers and those who stayed in further education until an older age were those who were more likely to be learning.
 Interestingly, those who were furloughed were less likely to learn than those who continued to work during lockdown; despite them having more time.